a woman with yellow lips and eyes closed

 Get a handle on your emotions

-Bad days come with a barrage of intense, negative emotions.
+Bad days can sometimes come with a barrage of intense, negative emotions.

 Honor your feelings, but don’t let them sweep you away: